PastaMasta/notes/aws/ec2.md

 If the hypervisor is in a bad way then you can stop / start and your instance will start on another machine

+Scripts can be added during provisioning - standard plaintext script that is run as root during provisioning

 Security groups / firewalls
 ---------------